JorgenBrattang/daily-math/README.md

 - Corresponding equations on the questions for each level.
 - Different messages, example "Welcome message".

+## Unsolved bugs
+- Could not disable the keyboard while the sleep() was working it's magic.
+Tried different approaces but none that I could implement.

 ## Credit
 Quotes of the day: